 “We were very very blessed that we weren’t directly in line but as the closest town we were trying to provide as much emergency as well as physical support that we could.
 Corryong had no power, no food, no water, no service and no communications so Tallangatta became the main town for getting what was needed.”

 It’s a role the town was only too pleased to fill, but as the coronavirus pandemic followed bushfire, the Rowen Park precinct is only now gearing up to host sport again.
 The oval’s underground irrigation system was damaged by heavy fire vehicles and has been temporarily resurfaced.
 And the building housing its changerooms, kitchen and function room now boasts a roof-ful of shiny new solar panels, as well as a battery underneath, courtesy of RACV.

-Along with a similar solar installation in Omeo, it’s part of RACV’s Resilience in the Regions program, a million-dollar project to install solar and battery systems, free of charge, on community buildings in 28 bushfire-prone Victorian towns.
+Along with a similar solar installation in Omeo, it’s part of RACV’s Solar in the Regions program, a million-dollar project to install solar and battery systems, free of charge, on community buildings in 28 bushfire-prone Victorian towns.

 There are two main aims of the program, explains RACV Solar CEO Andy McCarthy.
 Firstly, providing access to renewable energy to reduce power costs at the facilities so the savings can go into other local initiatives.
 And secondly so that, in an emergency, there is a community building with guaranteed access to power to keep water pumps, lights and fridges running.

 “It’s good to be able to provide that for these towns, to give them peace of mind and also to regenerate some of these community halls and meeting points to become more useable places for the community to help people reconnect,” says Andy.

 “It’s a feeling of safety, not just for them but also for their family, so if dad lives in Omeo and he’s 80 and he refuses to leave on a 40-degree day it’s nice knowing there’s a safe place in that town he can go to.”